Environmental and Food Economics

 - at least 6 ECTS credits in the area of management (AGR/01, SECS-P/07 - SECS-P/11, ING-IND/35);

-Students who do not comply with the above prerequisites can fulfill them by attending crash courses in the above areas to be held starting at the end of August (see official course's website https://efe.cdl.unimi.it/en).
-(Note, crash courses are only for admitted students).
+Students who do not comply with the above prerequisites can fulfill them by attending crash courses in the above areas to be held starting at the end of August (see the official course's website https://efe.cdl.unimi.it/en).
+Note: crash courses are only for admitted students and are not compulsory.

 Students with foreign qualifications are expected to meet requirements equivalent to the minimum ones required from students with an Italian degree.
-The existence pre-requisites will be verified by a special committee appointed by the Didactic Committee.
+Fulfillment of these prerequisites will be verified by a special committee appointed by the Didactic Committee.

-Non EU candidates applying for a visa must apply from 22nd January to 30th April 2024
+Non-EU candidates applying for a visa must apply from 22nd January to 30th April 2025

-Applicants, both foreign and Italian holding a bachelor's degree or expecting to obtain it by December 31st, 2024
+Applicants, both foreign and Italian, must either already hold a bachelor's degree or expect to obtain one by December 31, 2025.

 Ammissione